 However, not all developers or product owners may have sufficient expertise, and the help of testers is worth their weight in gold.
 This should also be kept in mind when teams are being resourced.
 Unfortunately, in practice testing expertise is often severely underrepresented.

 The importance of automation

 Why is automation important in agile testing?
 The answer is, in the end, quite simple.
 Iterative development produces new functionalities on top of a foundation that may grow in each iteration but is (usually) unchanged.
-It would be important that tests on this foundation be automated as far as possible and performed during all future iterations as regression tests.
+It is important that tests on this foundation be automated as far as possible and performed during all future iterations.

-If automation cannot be built, the amount of testing required will become unreasonably large when the new functionality needs to be tested thoroughly, but the foundation also needs to be tested to ensure that changes have not affected its external performance.
-It is also worth remembering that refactoring involved in agile development increases the need for regression testing.
+If automation cannot be built, the amount of testing required will become unreasonably large.
+Not only does the new functionality need thorough testing, but the foundation also needs to be tested to ensure that changes have not affected its external performance.
+It is also worth remembering that the refactoring associated with agile development increases the need for regression testing.